 The data presented above paints a contrasting picture.
 Although Mastercard experienced the largest growth in absolute terms, American Express required the highest number of new hires to compensate for employee departures.
 The tracked attrition rate for Q1-3 2023, as of November (likely an underestimate), indicates that approximately 4% of employees left each company.
 Notably, American Express had the highest attrition rate.
 Consequently, a significant number of these departures necessitated replacements.

 According to the Society for Human Resource Management, the average cost-per-hire is approximately $4.7K, with executive hires averaging around $28K.
 Applying these figures suggests replacement recruitment costs of about $15M, $6M, and $5M for American Express, Mastercard, and Visa, respectively.
-While these amounts may seem relatively small for such large companies, they highlight potential inefficiencies and opportunities for optimization, especially considering current job-hopping trends.
+While these amounts may seem relatively small for such large companies, they highlight potential inefficiencies and opportunities for workforce optimization, especially considering current job-hopping trends.

 This underscores the significance of actively monitoring attrition and hiring patterns in real-time.
 Such analysis may reveal compelling insights that have the potential to shape competitive decision-making and pique investor interest.

 Workforce dynamics are a vital cog in the machinery of organizational success.
 By harnessing data-driven insights from tools like Aura Workforce Dynamics and leveraging the analysis of key metrics, businesses can pinpoint areas requiring improvement, make informed decisions, and enhance productivity.
-In a world where business landscapes are continuously shifting, timely and informed decision-making could very well be your ticket to staying ahead in the race.
+In a world where business landscapes are continuously shifting, timely and informed decision-making could be your ticket to staying ahead in the race.

 Want to see the power of Aura for yourself?
 Schedule a demo with us today.
 And, if you’ve found our three-part blog series on this topic interesting, download our full ebook Exploring Workforce Dynamics: Unlocking Actionable Insights with Aura for even more context.